MontiCore/cd4analysis/docs/GettingStarted.md

 which must match the filename.
 In our example, the diagram is named `MyOrganizer` and its body is enclosed in curly braces `{ }`.

-Class diagrams can have a package declaration and import statements to integrate external types.
+Class diagrams can have import statements to integrate external types.
-If a class diagram defines a package, the package declaration must be the first statement in the file and takes the form `package` *QualifiedName*, where `package` is a keyword and *QualifiedName* is an arbitrary namespace.
 Every import is of the form `import` *QualifiedName*.
-For instance, the `MyOrganizer` class diagram uses `import java.util.Date;` to make the standard Java `Date` class available within the model.
+For instance, the `MyOrganizer` class diagram uses `import java.util.Date;` and `import java.util.Optional;` to make the standard Java `Date` and `Optional` classes available within the model.

 Inside the class diagram, various object-oriented constructs can be defined, such as enumerations, classes, interfaces, and their relationships.
 The `MyOrganizer` diagram introduces the enumeration `Status` using